-Values Meaning Eloppy The system attempt to boot from diskette. (first boot device default) LS 120 The system will attempt to boot from an attached LS 120 drive.
-(Third boot device default) HDD 0 The system will attempt to boot from the first HDD.
-(Second boot device default) First ~ Third SCSI The system will attempt to boot from the first device attached to the first SCSI interface. boot device CD-ROM The system will attempt to boot from the first CD-ROM found.
-HDD1 The system will attempt to boot from the second HDD.
-HDD2 The system will attempt to boot from the third HDD.
-HDD3 The system will attempt to boot from the fourth HDD.
-ZIP100 The system will attempt to boot from an attached ZIP 100 drive LAN The system will attempt to boot over the network.
-You will require a LAN card with boot BIOS for this option to function.
-Disabled This disables booting from this device.
+Values Meaning Floppy The system attempt to boot from diskette. (first boot device default) HDD 0 The system will attempt to boot from the first HDD.
+(Second boot device default) First ~ Third SCSI The system will attempt to boot from the first device a the first SCSI interface. boot device CD-ROM The system will attempt to boot from the first CD-ROM found.
+HDD1The system will attempt to boot from the second HDDHDD2The system will attempt to boot from the third HDD.
+HDD3 The system will attempt to boot from the fourth The system will attempt to boot from the fourth HDD.
+ZIP100 The system will attempt to boot from an attached ZIP 100 drive Disabled This disables booting from this device.